 Maricunga Lithium Project

 Bearing Lithium has entered into a definitive agreement with Li3 Energy Inc. (“Li3”) for the acquisition of its 17.67% interest in the Maricunga Lithium Project described below (the “Transaction”).
-Completion of the Transaction remains subject to numerous conditions, including but not limited to: (i) approval of the shareholders of both Bearing and Li3; (ii) satisfactory settlements on the Project; (iii) the receipt of all required third party approvals, and specifically the approval of the TSX Venture Exchange, among others.
+Completion of the Transaction remains subject to numerous conditions, including but not limited to: (i) approval of the shareholders of Li3; (ii) completion of satisfactory due diligence on the Project; (iii) the receipt of all required third party approvals, and specifically the approval of the TSX Venture Exchange, among others.